DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Empirical research using the package

-For illustrating usefulness of the \pkg{DepthProc} package in a socio-economic researches, let us consider an issue of a nonparametric evaluation of the \emph{Fourth Millennium Development Goal} of The United Nations (4MG).
-Main aim of the goal was reducing by two--thirds, between 1990 -- 2015, the under five months child mortality.
-Using selected multivariate techniques which are available within our \pkg{DepthProc} package we answer \textbf{a question, if during the period 1990 -- 2015 differences between developed and developing countries really decreased.}.
+For illustrating the usefulness of the \pkg{DepthProc} package in socioeconomic researches, let us consider an issue of nonparametric evaluation of the \emph{Fourth Millennium Development Goal} of The United Nations (4MG).
+The main aim of the goal was reducing the under-five-months child mortality by two-thirds, between 1990--2015.
+Using some selected multivariate techniques that are available within our \pkg{DepthProc} package, we answer \textbf{a question, "if during the period of 1990--2015, differences between the developed and the developing countries have really decreased?"}.